Biden rolls out budget plan, challenges GOP to follow suit

 In February, the nonpartisan Congressional Budget Office estimated that the national debt held by the public will grow by more than $20 trillion over the next decade.
 The publicly held debt, which reflects the cumulative impact of yearly deficits, would be equal to 118% of U.S. gross domestic product, compared with 98% this year.
 Biden's budget would reduce the debt, though it would still be high relative to historical levels.

-Associated Press writers Kevin Freking and Darlene Superville contributed to this report.
+Boak reported from Washington.
+Associated Press writer Kevin Freking in Washington contributed to this report.

 Credit: AP